March of Dimes Awards $250,000 Prize to Two Scientists Who Pioneered Advances in Skin Disorders

 Honorees Revealed Working of Skin Stem Cells and Developed Skin Grafts for Burn Victims

-WHITE PLAINS, NY FEBRUARY 29, 2012 – Two scientists who have revolutionized the understanding of skin biology, creating crucial advances in treating skin cancers and other diseases as well as severe burns, have been chosen to receive the 2012 March of Dimes Prize in Developmental Biology.
+WHITE PLAINS, NY APRIL 30, 2012 – Two scientists who have revolutionized the understanding of skin biology, creating crucial advances in treating skin cancers and other diseases as well as severe burns, will receive the 2012 March of Dimes Prize in Developmental Biology today.

 Howard Green, MD, George Higginson Professor of Cell Biology, Department of Cell Biology, Harvard Medical School, and Elaine Fuchs, PhD, Rebecca C. Lancefield Professor, Laboratory of Mammalian Cell Biology & Development, Howard Hughes Medical Investigator, Rockefeller University, will share this year’s prize.

-Their work pioneered innovative technologies that explain the molecular underpinnings of skin stem cells and inherited skin disorders, including cancers and some birth defects.
+Their work pioneered innovative technologies that explain the molecular underpinnigns of skin stem cells and inherited skin disorders, including cancers and some birth defects.